 If this happens there’ll be a ’financial association' linking your credit files.
 This means your record of making reduced payments may affect the other person’s credit file and their ability to get credit.

-We’ve written an article about how to improve your credit file after a DMP on our blog.
+For more information on repairing your credit file including alternatives to taking out new credit, we’ve written an article about how to improve your credit file after a debt solution on our MoneyAware site.

 How do I check my credit file?